September 29, 2025 (5mo ago) — last updated February 1, 2026 (29d ago)

 The old playbook of two people becoming one is fading.
 Today, relationships often balance individual growth alongside shared goals.
 Personal well-being, independence, and pursuing a purpose are now seen as assets to a partnership, not threats.

-A recent global EY Gen Z survey of young adults highlighted that financial independence and staying true to oneself rank highly among life goals, often above being in a relationship1.
-That same shift shows people want partnerships that allow personal growth.
+A recent global EY Gen Z survey found that financial independence and staying true to oneself rank highly among life goals, often above being in a relationship1.
+That shift shows people want partnerships that allow personal growth.

 The New Rules of Engagement